TrevorVillwock/matm-app/README.md

 We'll be using the `pyo` package for audio; documentation here: http://ajaxsoundstudio.com/pyodoc/

+For looking up a specific class, this alphabetical list is helpful; use the find function in your browser to search it.

-We'll also be using tkinter and customtkinter for the user interface (UI):
+We'll also be using tkinter and customtkinter for the graphical user interface (GUI):

 http://tkdocs.com/
 https://pypi.org/project/customtkinter/0.3/